 Stop the Surge

 You can’t really avoid the surge that often comes during a storm, but you can protect your heating and air conditioning equipment from it.
-Get a high-quality surge protector where any sizable appliances, like a furnace, are plugged into a standard wall outlet, to automatically shut down your heating system if there’s a spike in the line voltage.
+Install a high-quality surge protector where any sizable appliances, like a furnace, are plugged into a standard wall outlet, to automatically shut down your heating system if there’s a spike in the line voltage.
 This will help protect the electrical components in your HVAC equipment that the power surge could harm.
 Remember to never touch any electrical components, and ask for professional help if you are not familiar with using surge protectors properly.

-Your family and you need to find shelter first and foremost, but if time permits, shut off your heating and cooling system and cover the outdoor equipment with a tarp.
-Before turning your system back on after the storm, you must remove the tarp and remove any debris.
+Your family and you need to find shelter first and foremost, but if time permits, turn off your HVAC system and cover the outdoor equipment with a tarp.
+Before turning your system back on after the storm, you must remove the tarp and clean up any debris.

 This, Too, Shall Pass

 After the storm ends, ensure the system is safe before starting up your heating and air conditioning system.
 To get started, make sure there are no signs of damage and get rid of any debris from around the equipment.
 Try to check and verify there is no noticeable harm to any of the refrigerant or electrical lines running from your AC.
 Call 305-440-1505 for an equipment inspection if it looks like there may have been any damage or flooding to the system.
-Once you’ve had the system inspected by a professional to ensure safe function, turn the HVAC system back on immediately to help dry the home and restrict mold from getting into the equipment or ductwork.
+Once you’ve had the system checked by a professional to ensure safe function, turn the HVAC system back on immediately to help dry the home and prevent mold from getting into the equipment or ductwork.

-If your system has had any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Service Experts Heating & Air Conditioning and learn about our membership options to help keep your HVAC system in working order all seasons long.
+If your system has had any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Service Experts Heating & Air Conditioning and learn about our membership options to help keep your heating and cooling system in working order all seasons long.